 To get there, you have to first fly to Siau Island or take the 4 hour fast ferry from Manado city, then take a small speedboat from Siau on an island hopping tour to Mahoro.

 The travel time is worth it, because you’re rewarded with one of the best white sand beaches in Indonesia!
-It’s a private beach with views of the Karangetang volcano in the distance.
+It’s a private beach with views of the active Karangetang volcano in the distance.

 Read More: Siau Island

 The Komodo National Park in eastern Indonesia is home to several pink sand beaches!
 The color comes from tiny organisms in the coral called foraminifera.